nginx-proxy/nginx-proxy/README.md

 ### Path-based Routing

 You can have multiple containers proxied by the same `VIRTUAL_HOST` by adding a `VIRTUAL_PATH` environment variable containing the absolute path to where the container should be mounted.
 For example with `VIRTUAL_HOST=foo.example.com` and `VIRTUAL_PATH=/api/v2/service`, then requests to http://foo.example.com/api/v2/service will be routed to the container.
 If you wish to have a container serve the root while other containers serve other paths, give the root container a `VIRTUAL_PATH` of `/`.
 Unmatched paths will be served by the container at `/` or will return the default nginx error page if no container has been assigned `/`.
+It is also possible to specify multiple paths with regex locations like `VIRTUAL_PATH=~^/(app1|alternative1)/`.
+For further details see the nginx documentation on location blocks.
+This is not compatible with `VIRTUAL_DEST`.

 The full request URI will be forwarded to the serving container in the `X-Forwarded-Path` header.